elastic/chatgpt-error-analysis/README.md

 # chatgpt-error-analysis
 This repository provides a sample watcher script that can be used to send log messages from [Elasticsearch](https://github.com/elastic/elasticsearch) to [ChatGPT] for analysis

-The script in this repository can be used as described in this following blog online.
+The script in this repository can be used as described in this following [blog online] (https://www.elastic.co/blog/kubernetes-errors-elastic-observability-logs-openai).

 If you plan on following this blog, here are some of the components and details we used to set up the configuration: